awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 A tag is a label that you assign to an AWS resource\.
 Each tag consists of a *key* and an optional *value*, both of which you define\.

 Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
-This is useful when you have many resources of the same type—you can quickly identify a specific resource based on the tags you've assigned to it\.
 For example, you could define a set of tags for your account's Amazon EC2 instances that helps you track each instance's owner and stack level\.

 The following diagram illustrates how tagging works\.
 In this example, you've assigned two tags to each of your instances—one tag with the key `Owner` and another with the key `Stack`\.
 Each tag also has an associated value\.